Punjabi clothing: Punjabi ghagra

 The Punjabi ghagra was the traditional apparel for women before the advent of the Punjabi suit.
-It is still worn in parts of the Punjab region and the outfit comprises the head scarf, kurta/kurti, suthan/salwar and the ghagra.
+In modern times, the ghagra is worn by women in parts of Haryana, rural parts of southwestern part of Punjab, parts of Himachal Pradesh and during performances of Giddha in East Punjab.

 The ghagra has its origin in the candataka, which had become a popular garment in the Gupta period.
 The candataka was a men's half trousers which eventually developed into the ghagra.
 The intermediate formation has been described as a shirt like dress for men and women from the neck to the thighs.
 Candataka continued as a popular female dress in the seventh century.

 Punjabi Juti

 The Punjabi Jutti is the Punjabi version of the shoe.
 Local styles include designs from Patiala, the Pothohari shoe with sharp pointed toes, and the Derawali shoe with silk embroidery and round tipped.

 Patiala salwar

 The Patiala salwar was developed in Patiala and is very popular with women.